Paradigm0001/YoutubeDLBatchUI-FFMpeg_ex/README.md

 ##### For more information, visit: https://github.com/rg3/youtube-dl/blob/master/README.md#readme
 #### This is the FFMpeg excluded version, This means:
 - This version does not support audio downloading out of the box
-- It is smaller than the FFMpeg included version
+- It is *nearly* 20x smaller than the FFMpeg included version
 - Has options to connect to an already installed FFMpeg (Saving you space incase its already installed)
 #### FFMpeg included version: https://github.com/Paradigm0001/YoutubeDLBatchUI